What is Tarsal Tunnel Syndrome

-Tarsal tunnel syndrome is a painful condition of foot due to compression of the posterior tibial nerve in the tarsal tunnel.
-The flexor retinaculum covers the nerve.
-It is similar to the carpal tunnel syndrome where the median nerve is compressed.
-It causes a burning pain in the foot along with pins and needles and pain radiating in the arch of the foot.
+Tarsal Tunnel Syndrome is a painful condition of the foot due to compression of the Posterior Tibial Nerve in the Tarsal Tunnel.
+The Flexor Retinaculum covers the nerve.
+It is similar to Carpal Tunnel Syndrome where the median nerve is compressed.
+It causes burning pain in the foot along with pins and needles and pain radiating in the arch of the foot.

-Hyperpronation of foot while walking or running can contribute to compression of the nerve.
-Since hyperpronation is the key contributing factor, it is common for the problem to occur in both feet at the same time.
+Hyper pronation of the foot while walking or running can contribute to the compression of the nerve.
+Since Hyper pronation is the key contributing factor, it is common for the problem to occur in both feet at the same time.

-The term “anterior tarsal tunnel syndrome” is used for a rare entrapment of the deep peroneal nerve at the front of the ankle.
-This is different to tarsal tunnel syndrome as symptoms appear on the top of the foot and radiate towards the 1st and 2nd toes.
+The term “Anterior Tarsal Tunnel Syndrome” is used for a rare entrapment of the deep peroneal nerve at the front of the ankle.
+This is different from tarsal tunnel syndrome as symptoms appear on the top of the foot and radiate towards the 1st and 2nd toes.

 Tarsal tunnel syndrome can be either idiopathic (occurs spontaneously for apparently no reason) or it can be associated with a traumatic injury.
 Causes include: